EnigmaCurry/d.rymcg.tech/traefik/README.md

 This will configure the `TRAEFIK_HEADER_AUTHORIZATION_GROUPS` environment variable in your .env file (which is a serialized JSON map of groups and allowed usernames).
-Email addresses must match those of accounts on your Gitea instance.
-For example, if you have accounts on your Gitea instance for alice@example.com and bob@demo.com, and you only want Alice to be able to access this app, only enter `alice@example.com`.
+Email addresses must match those of accounts on your Forgejo instance.
+For example, if you have accounts on your Forgejo instance for alice@example.com and bob@demo.com, and you only want Alice to be able to access this app, only enter `alice@example.com`.
 Remember to re-install traefik after making any changes to your authorization groups or permitted email addresses.